 Feature 2: Software Selectable Bias Tee

 V.1. and V.2. of our dongles included a bias tee which could manually be enabled by opening the case and soldering two pads on the PCB together.
-V.3. introduces a bias tee which can be enabled entirely in software.
+V.3. introduces a 4.5V bias tee which can be enabled entirely in software.
 The bias tee can continuously pull up to 180 mA of current.

 WARNING: Before using the bias tee please ensure that you understand that you should not use this option when the dongle is connected directly to a DC short circuited antenna.
 Although the bias tee circuit is dual protected against accidental shorts with a PTC automatically resetting fuse and overcurrent protection on the LDO, short circuiting the bias tee for an extended period of time (hours) could damage the LDO or fuse permanently.
 Only use it while connected to an actual powered device, like an LNA, active antenna or the SpyVerter.

 To make things clearer: DC Short Antenna -> LNA -> Coax -> V3(bias tee on) is absolutely fine.
 What's not good and makes no sense anyway is DC Short Antenna -> Coax -> V3(bias tee on).
 DC Short Antenna -> Coax -> V3(bias tee off) is fine.

 Note that the legacy DVB-T TV drivers will activate the bias tee by default.
 On Linux ensure that you have properly blacklisted the DVB-T drivers.
 More info on how to blacklist on the Linux section on the quickstart guide.

 To enable the bias tee in Windows: